-Blue CHiP for Medicare and Commercial
+BlueCHiP for Medicare and Commercial

-Use of an adjustable cranial orthosis may be considered medically necessary following cranial vault remodeling surgery for synostosis.
+Use of an adjustable cranial orthosis may be considered medically necessary following cranial vault remodeling surgery for synostosis and treatment of persistent plagiocephaly or brachycephaly without synostosis

-Use of an adjustable cranial orthosis for synostosis in the absence of cranial vault remodeling surgery is considered not covered for Blue CHiP for Medicare and not medically necessary for Commercial Products as the evidence is insufficient to determine the effects of the technology on health outcomes.
+Use of an adjustable cranial orthosis for synostosis in the absence of cranial vault remodeling surgery is considered not covered for BlueCHiP for Medicare and not medically necessary for Commercial Products as the evidence is insufficient to determine the effects of the technology on health outcomes.

-Use of an adjustable cranial orthosis as a treatment of plagiocephaly or brachycephaly without synostosis is considered not covered for Blue CHiP for Medicare and not medically necessary for Commercial Productsas the evidence is insufficient to determine the effects of the technology on health outcomes.
+Use of an adjustable cranial orthosis is considered for all other indications not outlined above is not covered for BlueCHiP for Medicare and not medically necessary for Commercial Products as the evidence is insufficient to determine the effects of the technology on health outcomes.